Merck/CEEDesigns.jl/docs/src/tutorials/StaticDesigns.md

 ## Predictive Accuracy

-The CEED package offers an additional flexibility by allowing an experiment to yield readouts over multiple features at the same time.
+The CEEDesigns package offers an additional flexibility by allowing an experiment to yield readouts over multiple features at the same time.
 In our scenario, we can consider the features `RestingECG`, `Oldpeak`, `ST_Slope`, and `MaxHR` to be obtained from a single experiment `ECG`.

 We specify the experiments along with the associated features: